Samira1462/user-device-management/README.md

 # Backend Coding Challenge

 ## Introduction
-This document serves as a guide for the Backend Coding Challenge project, where the task is to create a small SpringBoot application with Kotlin that provides various endpoints for managing users'device.
+This document serves as a guide for the Backend Coding Challenge project, where the task is to create a small SpringBoot application with Kotlin that provides various endpoints for managing users's device.
 The application should use an H2 database for simplicity.

 ## Endpoints
 The project requires the implementation of the following endpoints: